 Foreign keys tell SQL which relationships we're building, and relationships tell our app which relationships we're building.
 We need to do both.

-The point of all this is the ability to easily perform JOINs in our app.
-When using an ORM, we wouldn't be able to say "join this model with that model", because our app would have no idea which columns to join on.
+The point is the ability to easily perform JOINs in our app.
+When using an ORM, we wouldn't be able to say "JOIN this model with that model", because our app would have no idea which columns to JOIN on.
 When our relationships are specified in our models, we can do things like join two tables together without specifying any further detail: SQLAlchemy will know how to join tables/models by looking at what we set in our data models (as enforced by the foreign keys & relationships we set).
-We're really just saving ourselves the burden of dealing with data-related logic while creating our app's business logic by defining relationships upfront.
+We're just saving ourselves the burden of dealing with data-related logic while creating our app's business logic by defining relationships upfront.

 Back References